 Dr. Heidi Cook

-Assistant Professor of Art, Art History, and University Art Gallery Director
+Assistant Professor of Art History and Interdisciplinary Studies

 Dr. Cook teaches a variety of art history courses and directs the Truman State University Art Gallery.
 Her courses include ART 326 Contemporary Art, ART 325 Modern Art, ART 224 Non-Western Art, and ART 428 Global Modernisms, as well as courses for upper-level art history majors including ART 429 Historical Methods and ART 437 Senior Thesis.